iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A later capability of the platform can use AI to answer practical operational questions across structured release, approval, incident, and evidence data, such as:

-- What changed between the last healthy release and this one?
+- What changed between the last healthy deployed release candidate and this deployed release candidate?
 - Which failed checks are blocking production?
 - Which systems use prompt version 12?
-- Why was this release approved even though one or more normal release requirements were not fully met?
+- Why was this release candidate approved even though one or more normal release requirements were not fully met?
-- Summarize incidents linked to this execution flow, agent workflow, or release in the last 30 days.
+- Summarize incidents linked to this execution flow, agent workflow, or release candidate in the last 30 days.
 - Generate an evidence summary for a client.

 This only becomes valuable because it is grounded in structured platform records, relationships, and release history rather than in generic unstructured chat.